Employer of the week

 Flexible Working hours, a 12 month reference period and the ability to bank hours.
 Up to 20 hours can be taken in any calendar month.

 Excellent learning and development to ensure everyone fulfils their potential.

 Maternity, adoption or shared parental leave of up to 26 weeks full pay followed by 13 weeks statutory pay and a further 13 weeks unpaid, and paternity leave of 2 weeks full pay.

 Generous annual leave, with the ability to buy and sell up to 5 days holiday per year.

 A competitive salary.

 Staff discounts for high street and online shopping, restaurants and days out.

 Our Diversity Networks

-Dstl recognises the importance of diversity and inclusion as people from diverse backgrounds bring fresh ideas.
-We are committed to building an inclusive working environment in which each employee fulfils their potential and maximises their contribution.
+DSTL recognises the importance of diversity and inclusion as people from diverse backgrounds bring fresh ideas.
+We are committed to building an inclusive working environment in which each employee fulfils their potential and maximizes their contribution.
 We have a number of support networks to ensure all employees feel supported at work.

 Things you need to know